Bushfire season in Australia is deadly for wildlife as well as companion and farmed animals.

 The Rural Fire Service lists 1 October to 31 March as the statutory danger period for bushfires.

-Extremely high temperatures have brought devastating fires to regions across Australia.
-It’s crucial that everyone with animals have a plan to protect them during a bushfire or other disaster.
-The following information could help save the lives of companion animals and farmed animals alike in the event that disaster strikes.
+It’s crucial that everyone with animals has a plan to protect them during a bushfire or other emergency.
+The following information could help save lives in the event of a disaster.

 If you see someone else’s animal in distress and are unable to help, call authorities for assistance.

 Horses and Farmed Animals